High Speed Video Makes Display Refresh Behaviour Easy To Understand

 Here’s where this diverges interestingly; this iPad scans from top-to-bottom in portrait mode.
 When filmed in landscape mode, this becomes a sideways scan effect:

 And for a really clean refresh cycle, here’s a high speed video of an OLED, provided by Edward on Twitter.
-The incredibly fast pixel response of an OLED means the fade zone is extremely tight in comparison to LCD:
+The incredibly fast pixel response of an OLED means the fade zone is extremely tight in comparison to any LCD:

 Not All Pixels On Displays Refresh Simultaneously